 It turned out that the last one didn’t line up, so we had to take them all down, bang everything into place, take them down, and ended up giving up for a while.
 It was always the last one, no matter which one, that wouldn’t align.
 Talk about frustrating.

-We also got some spotlights to attach underneath the top row of cabinets, for added drama.
-Once we started to route and wire the lights we came across another issue – the included wire wasn’t long enough to span across the cabinets.
-To get by this one we went to Radio Shack and bought another roll of electrical wire of the same gauge.
-We spliced that new wire to the original cabling.
-We made sure we did this in a spot that would be tucked away behind the wall panels, so our handy-work was out of sight.
+We also got some spotlights to attach underneath the top row of cabinets, for added effect.
+So we then started to route and wire those, when we ran into another issue.
+One light wire wasn’t long enough to span across the cabinets.
+So to get by this one we went to Radio Shack and bought another roll of electrical wire in same gauge, then spliced it to the original cabling.
+We made sure we did this in a spot that would be tucked away behind the wall panels, so our handiwork is out of sight.

 Next task, mounting the speakers.
-This was relatively easy as I had a template for my speaker mounts.
-I just measured them equal distance from the display template and drilled through the wall panels.
-We made sure to fasten anchors on the other side of the panels for extra support since the speakers are quite heavy at 10lbs each.
+This was relatively easy, I had a template for my speaker mounts so just measured them equal distance from the display template and drilled through the wall panels.
+We made sure to fasten anchors on the other side of the panels for extra support, since the speakers are quite heavy at 10lbs.

 The only thing left now, is to mount that baby to the wall for extra support.

-There was about a 1″ gap from the back of the panel to the wall because of the baseboard trim running along the floor.
-To address that we got some plywood of that same thickness and sawed it into blocks.
-We then held those blocks against the wall and drilled the whole wall panel first through those plywood blocks and then through the wall.
-Make sure you get screws long enough to do this.
-Secured.
+There was about a 1″ gap from the back of the panel to the wall because of baseboard trim running along the floor.
+We got some plywood of that thickness and sawed it into blocks to bridge the gap and secure everything together…

 With the cabinet and panels now mounted to the wall and all wires in place we now just needed to re-hang the top cabinets and put on the doors.
-Our attention-starved cat thought otherwise, and we called it a night.
+But our attention-starved cat thought otherwise…

 While I was out golfing the next day, Christy (to my surprise) put the finishing touches (and by touches I mean hung the cabinets, attached the lights, affixed the top doors, etc.) on everything and the Besta cabinet project was officially complete.